vaidehi1406/Hamming-Code/README.md

 # Hamming-Code
-Hamming code for a simple error detection and correction mechanism in C programing language Here's a step-by-step description of the code:
+Hamming code for a simple error detection and correction mechanism in C programing language.

+Here's a step-by-step description of the code:

 Initialization: